 3. Assessment Strategy:

-Moving on to the Assessment Strategy, the way you go or appear in these assessment exams, makes a significant difference.
-You should not just go and appear in these assessments exams which are there in the iZenBridge course material.
+Moving on to the Assessment Strategy, the way you go or appear in these assessment exams makes a significant difference.
+You should not just go and appear in these assessment exams which are there in the iZenBridge course material.
 Without a proper plan, it does not make sense.

 What I would suggest –